ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/tooltips.md

 5.1% 100.0% 9.4KiB            .text section size, the file size is 184.5KiB
 ```

-This breakdowns the size of the `.text` section by function.
+This breaks down the size of the `.text` section by function.
 This breakdown can be used to identify the largest functions in the program; those could then be modified to make them smaller.

 ## `cargo-flash`